lenanya/lencord/README.md

 # lencord
-A custom Discord Client written in Python using the kivy library for UI (VERY wip)
+A custom Discord Client written in Python using the kivy library for UI (VERY WIP)

 To run:
 - install python 3.12